Hacks4Snacks/server-configurations/README.md

-# Bash setup scripts for common Server Operating Systems
+# Bash Setup Scripts For Common Server Operating Systems
 The purpose of this repository is to provide scripts to help automate basic provisioning tasks on common server operating systems.

 ## Advisory